gfuentes11/AirflowRetailProject/README.md

    - Inspect **Metabase** dashboards for generated reports.
    - Review **Soda Cloud** for data quality reports.

-# Note: I did not attach service account and other downloads those should be added once you download the astro cli and run astro dev start when getting project started.
+> **Note**: I did not attach service account and other downloads those should be added once you download the astro cli and run astro dev start when getting project started.

 ---